 34. Methi and oats roti

 Spinach is a nutritional powerhouse and has a wealth of minerals and vitamins.
 Research says that one cup of spinach contains 6 percent of your daily value of magnesium, a mineral that can help regulate your blood sugar.
 This type of ingredient in your diet can help offset the low levels of magnesium usually seen in people with type 2 diabetes.
+Thus, the best option of Indian breakfast for type 2 diabetics.

 35. Masoor Dal And Palak Khichdi